alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * Have been supporting EZ with collating GitHub training materials while also doing bitty tasks with the repositories (CoC's, Project boards, GitHub Actions, Issues, Onboarding, reviewing PR's etc).
 * ⚠️ Ran into a major blocker that EB has flagged around IT, GitHub, and Slack.
 As of today, we are continuing ahead as it's for the higher ups to figure out.
 * 🤦 Had issues with cross-consortia comms, email invites, and meeting links so no one showed up to Evelina's talk.
 We've set out a bit of a plan for how to approach this in the future.
+	* EK - thanks for flagging these issues.

 ### Notes to discuss during 1:1